 The residents of Sesame Street have been entertaining and educating kids across the planet since the late 1960s.
 Here are ten facts about Sesame Street.

-Sesame Street is the longest running children's television show on American television, having transmitted over 4,000 episodes since beginning in 1969.
-It has also been shown in more countries around the world than any other children's television programme, having been shown in 180 countries around the planet either as its original American version or as a version adapted for the country it is being shown in.
+Sesame Street is the longest running children's television show on American television, having transmitted over 4,500 episodes since beginning in 1969.
+It has also been shown in more countries around the world than any other children's television programme, having been shown in 180 countries around the planet either as its original American version or as a version adapted for the country in which it is being shown.

 Research carried out in 1996 found that by the age of three 95% of American children had watched Sesame Street.

 Most famous as a Sesame Street character, Cookie Monster was actually created three years before appearing on the show.
 He was used as a character in advertisements for some General Foods snacks in 1966, stealing snacks called Wheels (he was called the Wheel-Stealer).
 The adverts never aired.
 He appeared in a training video for IBM in 1967 in a sketch which also featured in an episode of The Ed Sullivan Show in October of that year.
 The character returned to advertising snack foods, now known as Arnold the Munching Monster and filming commercials for Munchos in 1969, before finally making the move to Sesame Street and becoming known as Cookie Monster.

 Sesame Street has won more Emmy Awards then any other television show in the United States.